 - direct the issuance of a citation for a discipline hearing

-As the Conduct and Discipline Committee is mandated under the bylaws to make the disposition decision under the bylaws, the Council cannot be involved in that process.
+As the Discipline Hearing Committee is mandated under the bylaws to make the disposition decision under the bylaws, the Council cannot be involved in that process.

 BCIA Bylaws regarding Complaints Against a Registered Member of BCIA